AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/include-a-calendar-event-ics-in-an-email.md

 # Include a Calendar Event (.ics) in an Email {#include-a-calendar-event-ics-in-an-email}

-&nbsp;A Calendar File token allows you to add a calendar event (.ics) link to your&nbsp;Marketo&nbsp;emails.
+ A Calendar File token allows you to add a calendar event (.ics) link to your Marketo emails.

 >[!NOTE]
 >